areddy7021/DocumentRepo/README.md

 # document-repository-sample

-A working Spring Boot + Spring HATEOAS application implementing a hypermedia API supporting HAL <http://stateless.co/hal_specification.html>
+A working Spring Boot + Spring HATEOAS application implementing a hypermedia API supporting HAL to construct the Hyperlinking to the child elements.

-Working solution to retrieve all the related one to many relationship docs.
+A working solution to retrieve all the related one to many relationship docs to projects as part of the Document Repository.

 ## Usage
 ### Running the Spring Boot app